Lotto24: Partnerships

-Player Protection and Identification
+Player Protection and identification

-Even though lottery games have a very low risk of addiction, LOTTO24 is committed to player protection and relies on technology-based solutions and measures.

-Mindway AI

 LOTTO24 works with the Danish technology company Mindway AI on player protection.
 Mindway AI is an AI company outsourced to Aarhus University that uses artificial intelligence to develop player protection products.
-As part of its player protection measures, LOTTO24 uses Mindway AI's GameScanner.
-This is a fully automated technology for identifying problematic gaming behavior.

-NECT

 For the comprehensive protection of minors and the technology-based online identification of customers, LOTTO24 uses Nect Ident, a fully automated identification system based on artificial intelligence.
 Within a few minutes, customers can identify themselves using an identity document and a selfie video via app alone.
 The software detects digital manipulation attempts.

 Other

-As part of its marketing activities, LOTTO24 works with brand ambassadors.
+As part of its marketing activities, LOTTO24 worked with brand ambassadors.
 The German actor Sky du Mont was in 2022 a brand ambassador for the LOTTO24 brand and the German TV host.
-The LOTTO24 clip of 2023 was directed by Jan Bonny.

 In May 2022, a LOTTO24 lottery club from North Rhine-Westphalia won the €110 million Eurojackpot.
-Until then, this was the biggest lottery win in the history of the Federal Republic of Germany.
+This was the biggest lottery win in the history of the Federal Republic of Germany.

+During the 2025–26 season of the German 2nd Bundesliga, Lotto24 was a sponsor of the FC Schalke 04 soccer club.